DFH Covered Call Strategy

 DFH (Dream Finders Homes, Inc.), in the Consumer Cyclical sector, (Residential Construction industry), listed on NYSE.

-Dream Finders Homes, Inc. operates as a holding company for Dream Finders Holdings LLC that engages in homebuilding business in the United States.
-It designs, constructs, and sells single-family entry-level, and first-time and second time move-up homes in Charlotte, Raleigh, Jacksonville, Orlando, Denver, the Washington D.C. metropolitan area, Austin, Dallas, and Houston.
-The company also operates as a licensed home mortgage broker that underwrites, originates, and sells mortgages to Prime Lending; and provides insurance agency services, including closing, escrow, and title insurance, as well as mortgage banking solutions.
-It sells its homes through its sales representatives and independent real estate brokers.
-The company was founded in 2008 and is headquartered in Jacksonville, Florida.
+Dream Finders Homes, Inc. serves as a holding entity for Dream Finders Holdings LLC, operating primarily in the residential construction industry throughout the United States.
+The company focuses on designing, building, and selling a variety of single-family homes, ranging from starter homes to properties for first-time and second-time move-up buyers.
+Its development activities span major metropolitan areas including Charlotte, Raleigh, Jacksonville, Orlando, Denver, the greater Washington D.C. area, Austin, Dallas, and Houston.
+Beyond home construction, Dream Finders Homes is also a licensed mortgage broker, responsible for underwriting, originating, and selling mortgages to Prime Lending.
+Furthermore, it delivers insurance agency services, encompassing closing, escrow, and title insurance, in addition to broader mortgage banking solutions.
+The sale of its homes is handled by both its internal sales team and independent real estate brokers.

 What is a covered call on DFH?